A Closer Look at the Rasmussen University – Mokena/Tinley Park Campus

 What is the history of the Mokena/Tinley Park campus?

-Rasmussen University is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its high-demand and flexible educational programs since 1900.
+Rasmussen University is a regionally accredited private college and has been dedicated to changing lives and the communities it serves through its career-focused and flexible educational programs since 1900.
 The University is committed to academic innovation and providing the highest standard of education while empowering students to pursue a college degree.
 The University offers Certificate and Diploma programs through Associate’s, Bachelor’s and Master’s degree programs online and across its 23 Midwest and Florida campuses.

 The Mokena/Tinley Park campus opened in 2010 and has been dedicated to student success since opening its doors.
 Located just over 30 miles from Chicago, the Mokena/Tinley Park campus is one of four campuses the University operates in Illinois.